NagisaSato/Unit_3_project/README.md

 ## Problem definition
 My client for this project is my classmate, Elia Kobayashi, and he is a skier.
 During the winter, he is extremely active in skiing and he skiis very frequently.
 He aims to improve his skills and performance, however, it is difficult to determine improvements and practice times due to the lack of resources for his documentation of practices.
-From this inconvenience raised, my client would like an organised platform where his ski session details could be recorded easily.
+From this inconvenience raised, my client would like an organised platform where his ski session details could be recorded and viewd easily.

 ## Proposed Solution